JesseCh3n/tech_blog/README.md

 ## Usage

-You can start taking notes by hiting the 'plus' icon and writing down a note title and descriptions.
-Hit the 'save' icon to save a note in the database.
-Hit the 'delete' icon to delete a note.
+You can start viewing other's posts by navigating the main page.
+Please sign-up by clicking the 'login' link at the top to add posts and/or add comments to other posts.
+For testigng purpose, please use the following login details:
+email: abc@123.com
+password: 12345678
 ![alt screenshot](./image.jpg)

 ## Credits

 Credit to Coding Bootcamp.
-Souce code: https://github.com/coding-boot-camp/miniature-eureka.git

 ## License
 [MIT](https://opensource.org/licenses/MIT)